remorses/unframer/README.md

 Download framer components as simple files

--   Works with any React framework (Next.js, Gatsby, Vite, etc)
+-   Works with any React framework (Next.js, Remix, Vite, etc)
 -   Includes all your components dependencies
 -   Has Typescript support, inferred from your component variables (like `variant`)